statelyai/xstate/docs/guides/transitions.md

 });
 ```

-The above machine will start in the `'left'` state, and based on what is clicked, will internally transition to its other child states.
-Also, since the transitions are internal, `entry`, `exit` or any of the `actions` defined on the parent state node are not executed again.
+The above machine will start in the `'left'` state, and based on what is clicked, it will internally transition to its other child states.
+Also, since the transitions are internal, `entry`, `exit`, or any of the `actions` defined on the parent state node are not executed again.

 Transitions that have `{ target: undefined }` (or no `target`) are also internal transitions: